w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 ### [Spread the Word](spread_the_word.html)

-<span class="highlight">Communicate aims and value to wider organization.</span> Spreading the word can help ensure accessibility is not forgotten and that workload is shared.
+Communicate aims and value to help ensure accessibility is not forgotten and that workload is shared.

 {::nomarkdown}
 <%= article :end %>